Quality Time Around the Campfire: Tips for Going Camping with Kids

 - Get their input in the planning process like selecting the campsite, planning meals and choosing the activities.
 This gets them more invested and engaged once they get there.

 - Always do a dry run by spending a night in your yard, especially on their first camping trip.
 This gives them a little taste but with the added security of knowing home is nearby.
-You can test out the gear and get a sense of your child’s comfort level.
+You can test out the camping gear and get a sense of your child’s comfort level.
 You want to know beforehand if they are going to need that favorite stuffed animal to sleep with.

 - Let your kids do the packing after giving them a camping gear list of what they will need.
 They will benefit from having this responsibility and you can always check the bags before you leave.